alexcphillips/excelProcessor/README.md

 # excelProcessor
-Stores data from Excel files into MongoDB and Amazon S3 buckets.
+Stores user data from Excel files into MongoDB and Amazon S3 buckets.